wybiral/hookah/README.md

 # hookah
-hookah is a lightweight pipeline tool that makes it easy to work with WebSocket streams as though they were normal POSIX-style pipelines.
+hookah is a lightweight pipeline tool for orchestrating WebSocket streams.

-The goal is to makes it easy to perform tasks like fanning-in multiple data sources to create a firehose API or fanning-out a local program's output for real-time distribution.
-All without having to integrate any WebSocket-specific code into your applications.
+Operations like fanning-in multiple data sources, fanning-out to multiple consumers, and applying local map/filter operations between endpoints are all possible using hookah and standard POSIX pipes.

 ### Install dependencies
 ```